-With respect to the frequency spectrum of frictional sound, Othman et. al. [1] conclude that regardless of surface roughness and contact load, the sound spectra have a peak (which they have named "dominating frequency"), which depends on the material of the specimen over which a sharp stylus traverses.
+(which they have named "dominating frequency"), which depends on the material of the specimen over which a sharp stylus traverses.

 Yokoi and Nakai [6] observed that largest peaks in the spectrum of frictional sound occurred at the lateral (i.e. in the direction of friction) natural frequencies of vibration of pin.
 From their spectrum data it is evident that no significant shift of peak frequencies occurred with pin sliding against counterface with different roughness.
-In this regard the observed peak frequency shift for flat-flat contacts is unique.
-The cause of such a shift is not clear yet.
-Still, if such a peak shift would be confirmed on a wider scale, e.g. for various holding systems, such phenomenon together with sound pressure level change would be useful for condition monitoring of sliding contact from the viewpoint of change of surface roughness.
+In this regard the observation of peak frequency shift for flat-flat contacts is unique.
+The occurrence of such a peak shift in the sound spectrum cannot be related to a similar peak shift in the spectra of the surfaces, which look smooth over a wide range of spatial frequencies (wave numbers) (Fig. 11).
+Although the cause of such a shift is not clear yet, if it would be confirmed on a wider scale, e.g. for various holding systems, such phenomenon together with sound pressure level change would be useful for condition monitoring of sliding contacts from the viewpoint of change of surface roughness.
 A monitoring method based on audible sound would have many advantages over traditional methods some of which are: real-time monitoring, non-contact measurement, and portability.
+Another potential use of the present findings would be to control the frictional sound generated at particular frequency range by changing the roughness of the rubbing surfaces.